-A more in depth explanation on how to apply for subsidies
+Grants & Subsidies: An in-depth explanation on how to apply for them

 How many times have you heard that Singapore is the most expensive city to live in?
 As much as we hate for it to be true, we cannot deny the rising cost of living in Singapore.
 To make it worse, raising a child in Singapore is only going to get more expensive.

 Fortunately, the government has implemented the Baby Bonus scheme as well as a wide range of childcare subsidies that could help reduce costs.
 So don’t worry too much about the expenses if you want to add a new member to the family… The government is here to help!